 Celebrated in March each year, Holi is among the biggest Hindu festivals.
 Popularly known as the festivals of colours, it has a twofold significance.
 First, it marks an important mythical event, and second, it signals the end of winter and arrival of spring.
 It is a two-day festival, falling on the Purnima (full moon night) of the Phalguna month and the day after, which usually corresponds to the month of March as per the Gregorian calendar.
-In 2019, it will fall on March 20th and 21st, wherein the first night is celebrated as Holika Dahan and the next morning as Dhulendi.
+In 2020, it will fall on March 10th, wherein the first night is celebrated as Holika Dahan and the next morning as Dhulendi.

 Holi Festival History and significance